kmlawson/china-revolutions-mo3337/seminars.md

 **Overview:**

 * A brief check-in with all of you on how your long essay research is progresing, giving you a chance to share discoveries
-* We will focus in on debates over what impact the war had for the prospects of the Communist Party
+* We will focus in on debates over what impact the war had for the prospects of the Communist Party.

 **Questions:**

 1. In the debates over the relevance of the second Sino-Japanese war on the rise of the Communist party, evaluate the claims of two historians whose arguments can be said to significantly contradict one another.

 2. What is one way that regional differences matter in discussing the impact of the second Sino-Japanese war on the rise of the Communist party during this period?

+**Long Essay Ideas:**

+* This is one of the most active areas of research on modern Chinese history.
+While the war itself does not have a huge amount of scholarship compared to its impact, as you saw this week the historiography on the connection of the war to CCP growth and later success is massive.
+You might consider wading into this debate in some modest way, perhaps with a focus on a particular case, place, or specific aspect of the argument.
+* If the historiography is heavily on the CCP, exploring the role of the war on the nationalist party might also be worth exploring.
+* Many international visitors came to China or went from China to other parts of the world and commented on the conflict.
+Primary sources related to this are more accessible if you don't read Chinese and can offer some interesting perspectives.
+* Again here there are rich opportunities for comparative studies or looking at influences and interactions across borders.

 **Films of Interest:**